ufidon/comsec/labs/lab03/README.md

 ## **Task 5: Verifying all settings**
 - 💻 Show that simple passwords won't be accepted
 - 💻 Login as `Provost`, `CS_Chair`, `CS_Faculty1`, and `CS_Student1` individually to test all folder permissions.
+  - ⚠️ These users must be `unlocked` first in their configuration in `Active Directory Users and Computers`.

 ### Lab Conclusion: